Skip to content

 Recurring payments

-A recurring payment is a transaction in a series of transactions.
-The amount of recurring payments is fixed as well as the intervals of the payment.
-Its based on the customer's consent to allow the merchant to initate one or more future transactions.
-Example: TV streaming subscription with the same monthly bill.
+The Recurring payments give you the ability to setup recurring charges on a periodical basis, such as monthly or weekly.
+The amount in recurring payments is fixed as well as the interval of the payment.
+It is based on the customer consent to allow you to initiate one or more future transactions.

 Initial transaction